Creating Spaces 2025 at Miserden Garden

 Wednesday 4th June - Sunday 3rd August

-Two special events are scheduled including an Artist Demonstration Day on Saturday 14th June and Meet the Artist Day on Sunday 20th July — both at no additional charge.
+Look out for the Artists Demonstration Day on Saturday 14th June and also Meet the Artist Day on Sunday 20th July — both at no additional charge.

-This year’s brand-new exhibition offers visitors the opportunity to discover more than 120 sculptures all carefully placed throughout the stunning Garden at Miserden estate.
-Expertly planted with roses, clematis and herbaceous plants, The Garden at Miserden overlooks a deer park and the rolling Cotswolds hills of the Golden Valley beyond.
+This year’s brand-new exhibition offers visitors the opportunity to discover more than 120 sculptures all carefully placed throughout the stunning Garden at Miserden estate with the artists often on hand to answer questions and chat about their work and what inspires them.
+The Gardens, expertly planted with roses, clematis and herbaceous plants, overlook a deer park and the rolling Cotswolds hills of the Golden Valley beyond.

 New for 2025, the Cotswold Sculptors Association are pleased to welcome special guest sculptor, Ian Gill, to exhibit alongside our members.